-Learn the difference between Past Simple and Present Perfect with useful grammar rules and examples.
+Present Perfect vs Past Simple!
+Learn the difference between Past Simple and Present Perfect Tense in English with useful grammar rules and example sentences.

 - Past Simple Tense:

 S + have/ has + V-ed